 If left untreated, oral gonorrhea can spread through your bloodstream to other parts of your body.

-This can lead to systemic gonococcal infection, also known as disseminated gonococcal infection.
+This can rarely lead to systemic gonococcal infection, also known as disseminated gonococcal infection.

 Systemic gonococcal infection is a serious condition that can cause joint pain and swelling and skin sores.
-It can also infect the heart.
+It can also cause an infection in the heart.
+However, this is very rare.

 Gonorrhea of the genitals, rectum, and urinary tract can cause other serious complications when left untreated.